ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 - [ ] Acceptance/success criteria for problem being solved is clear
 - [ ] Design socialized
 <!--
-Mark as done once this design has been presented at a [Design Review](https://github.com/ampproject/amphtml/blob/532dbbbc15c879a32e26e1e890b3a6b5b71cb123/contributing/design-reviews.md).
+Mark as done once this design has been presented at a [Design Review](https://github.com/ampproject/amphtml/blob/master/contributing/design-reviews.md).
 -->

 <!--
-Add anyone to this cc line that you want to notify about this I2I, including a reviewer once you have found one.
+Please cc those that you want to notify about this I2I, including a reviewer once you have found one.
+For a list of potential WGs to cc please see https://github.com/ampproject/meta/tree/master/working-groups.
+Please note that the Approvers WG is cced below by default.
 See https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md for help in finding a reviewer.
 -->

 /cc @ampproject/wg-approvers